Very easy and quick to make pumpkin pie spice mix recipe

 Can you make pumpkin pie spice blend without allspice?

-While many pumpkin spice blends contain allspice, I skip it for our homemade pumpkin spice mix because it’s not easy to find it where I live.
+While many pumpkin spice blends contain allspice, I skip it for our homemade pumpkin spice mix because it’s not easy to find it where I live (Europe).

 Plus, there is a general consensus that allspice tastes like a combination of cinnamon, nutmeg and clove, ingredients that are in this homemade spice blend!

-But pumpkin pie spice ingredients offer you lots more than just an added flavor:
+It turns out, pumpkin pie spice ingredients offer you lots more than just great flavor:

 - CINNAMON is a potent antioxidant that may fight infections, protect the brain and lower blood sugar levels.